Apply for help with gaining new skills and knowledge to serve your community

 We will also look at the skills and experience you have told us about in your CV, your track record in community service, your communication skills and your motivation for doing the course to help us decide whether we can give you a grant.

-The Education stream also looks at references and carries out checks (including social media) to assess any potential risk of harm to the Muslim community.
+We will look at references and carry out checks (including social media) to assess any potential risk of harm to the Muslim community.
+You will be asked to share your social media profiles with us in your application.

 For vocational courses, if we can give you a grant, we will email you to confirm this and arrange payment.
 If we cannot give you a grant, we will email you to let you know.